scopetech/Blackjack-Public/Portal API V1.md

         Red = 0xFF0000,     // decimal value = 16711680
         Maroon = 0x800000,  // decimal value = 8388608
         Yellow = 0xFFFF00   // decimal value = 16776960
     }

+<a name="RuleType"></a>

+    /// <summary>
+    /// Types of rule for Location-based services
+    /// </summary>
+     public enum RuleType
+    {
+        PlaceEntry = 1,
+        PlaceExit = 2,
+        DoNotEnterPlace = 3,
+        DoNotExitPlace = 4, // aka "Must be in given time" in Mobile UI MustLeaveByTimeRange = 5, // aka "Must leave in given time" in Mobile UI ArriveInGivenTime = 6 // aka "Reach another POI in given time" in Mobile UI }

 Some of classifiers with localized descriptions can be retrieved via API in a following format: